Noroff-FEU-Assignments/cross-course-project-CamillaHorneland/README.md

 - HTML AND CSS module assignment: Code the home page for this project.
 - HTML AND CSS course assignment: Code the rest of the pages for this project.
 - Interaction design course assignment: In javaScript make The purchase/cart functionality and the contact form.
 Perform accessibility testing and make changes.
 - Content Managment Systmes course assignment: Installe WordPress on a web host and created a list of products.
 Make an API call to fetch the products to this project.
 Use query strings to let the user click to view an individual product.
+- Create a readme file for this project.

 # Built With: